web-design-weekly/campaign-monitor-dashboard/readme.txt

 **Spend all day in your WordPress admin and also manage a Campaign Monitor email list?**

 This plugin can easily add Campaign Monitor email forms to your posts or pages with a simple shortcode and also give you up-to-date feedback on your list stats without having to leave the WordPress admin.
+Also comes with a dedicated widget and an attractive graph.

 Features of the plugin include: